lmjh/doodle-this/TESTING.md

 Two issues were discovered during compatibility testing.

-Firstly, I discovered an issue in Chrome and Edge where the user's drawings were drifting across canvas when saved and reloaded repeatedly.
+Firstly, I discovered an issue in Chrome and Edge where the user's drawings were drifting across the canvas when saved and reloaded repeatedly.

 ![](documentation/testing_images/compatibility_testing/chrome-canvas-drift.png)

 This bug has been fixed and more detail on this can be found in the 'Canvas Drift Bug' section of the [Bugs](BUGS.md) document.

 Secondly, I discovered an issue in Chrome and Edge where the cards in the FAQ section had partial white outlines.
-This was simply caused by the card's white background being partially visible around the edge of a dark overlay that was on top of it.
+This was caused by the card's white background being partially visible around the edge of a dark overlay that was on top of it.

 ![](documentation/testing_images/compatibility_testing/edge-faq-bug.jpg)